 • rating the accuracy and quality of the information provided to the applicant in any correspondence or outcome letter

-• monitoring the time taken to complete an application
+• monitoring the time taken to complete an application, and

 Recording the results of quality control checks is important to track progress and continuously improve.
 The below table is based on a practice in place at one agency.
 This agency audits a sample of decisions made by a decision maker each week.
 The audit looks at both the quantitative and qualitative aspects of the decision making and summarises the results into the below table.
 The results are then forwarded to management.